anon-aadhaar/anon-aadhaar/packages/circuits/README.md

 yarn dev-install
 ```

-### Run the development trusted setup
+### Run the trusted setup for Aadhaar QR code V2

 ```bash
 yarn dev-setup
 ```

-### Run the development trusted setup for the Aadhaar QR code data
+### Run the development trusted setup for Aadhaar QR code V1

 It's the one used inside of this repo to run the CI/CD with the test data provided by UIDAI